taketec/stream-sync/README.md

 - improving the jwt middleware (adding refresh tokens maybe)
 - making the fetch username flow better

-## Features I will implement later if I have the time to -
+## Features i would love to implement later with time -
 - Feature to upload video files and stream them with hls in a watch party
 - making the overall ui/ux better
 - adding dp to the 'users in room' section